steve3535/gitlab-university/day-2-new/1-intro.md

 - Clear visibility across all stages

 The power of GitLab comes from combining all these elements into a single, coherent platform that implements DevOps principles naturally and efficiently.

-Would you like me to proceed with designing the hands-on tutorial that will help students experience these benefits firsthand?
-I have some ideas for an engaging project that will demonstrate these concepts practically.